SUBJECT: General Transfer Credit Policy

-- Students have earned a grade of C- or better for transfer courses to be accepted for credit at Graceland University.
-(See Procedure P.)
+- Students must have earned a grade of D- or better for transfer courses to be accepted for credit at Graceland University.
+(See Procedure N.)

 - An unlimited number of collegiate-level semester hours may be transferred to Graceland University.
 However, only a limited number of developmental, remedial, physical education activity, vocational-technical, music ensemble and English as a Second Language semester hours are acceptable (see procedure for clarification).